waffle-iron/aliviate/README.md

 ## Contributing

 1. [Fork it](https://github.com/fmauricios/aliviate)
-2. Create a branch with your idea: git checkout -b my-idea
+2. Create a branch with your idea: git checkout -b my-idea-#mytasknumber
 3. Commit your changes: git commit -am 'Add my idea'
 4. Push to the branch: git push origin my-idea
 5. Create a new Pull Request and explain your code in the markdown file